formiaczek/cmd_line_options/README.md

    https://github.com/formiaczek/cmd_line_options/wiki/command-line-options

   Command line options template library is meant to provide an easy way of adding command-line options to your program.
 Defining and adding these options is very generic and intuitive way and requires minimal programming effort.
-   All that is required is to express requirements as functions, and the framework will automatically match appropriate templates to implement all the logic.
+  All that is needed is to express requirements as functions, and the framework will automatically match appropriate templates to implement all the logic.

   In most cases programs, where command-line options are used, usually need to:
    - define these command-line options,
    - parse command line arguments to check if (and which) of these options was specified
    - attempt to extract parameters that a particular option requires (if any).
    - if extraction is successful - it usually results in further actions being taken by the program.
 These actions can, for example, define or alter the behaviour of a program, usually calling specified functions.
 This is often implemented as a 'switch/case' statement in the main() function.

-   All of the above often requires the programmer to define all details of specific behaviour and even with the use of existing command-line option parsing frameworks it might often still be boring, complicated and error-prone task.
+  All of the above requires from the programmer to define all the details of specific behaviour, and even with the use of existing command-line option parsing frameworks can often still be a boring, complicated and error-prone task.

-   In order to try to simplify the above and make it more easy to use (trying to make it more fit for the purposes like above) this framework attempts to remove from the programmer the burden of defining and implementing all these details.
-It also simplifies implementation of logic and required behaviour by simply allowing automatic creation of options using functions as prototypes.
+  In order to try to simplify the above and make it more easy to use (trying to make it more fit for the purposes like above) this framework attempts to remove from the programmer the need of defining and implementing most of these details.
+It also simplifies implementation of the logic and required behaviour - simply allowing automatic creation of options using functions as prototypes.

 Example: